willxxy/ECG-Bench/README.md

 ## News

-- **[October 16, 2025]** We have finished the refactor, for new and old users, please refer to the documentation below.
+- **[October 16, 2025]** We have finished the refactor, for new and old users, please refer to the documentation below and the [brief release notes](https://github.com/willxxy/ECG-Bench/releases/tag/0.0.5).
 - **[October 3, 2025]** We are currently going under a big refactor for easier use of the repository.
 We thank you for your patience and will update once its done!
 - **[October 3, 2025]** We have released our paper [Retrieval-Augmented Generation for Electrocardiogram-Language Models](https://arxiv.org/abs/2510.00261).
 There is currently a [pull request](https://github.com/willxxy/ECG-Bench/pull/3) for the updated integration of RAG utilized with ELMs in the paper.
 Feel free to check it out.
 - **[August 5, 2025]** We released official splits of ELM datasets on Hugging Face.
 Feel free to check them out [here](#hugging-face-dataset-5-fold-stratified-splits)!